AsyncDisplayKit/Documentation/docs/_docs/layout2-layoutspec-types.md

 Flexbox works the same way in AsyncDisplayKit as it does in CSS on the web, with a few exceptions.
 The defaults are different, there is no `flex` parameter and `flexGrow` and `flexShrink` only supports a boolean value.

-## ASStaticLayoutSpec: Absolute Container
+## ASAbsoluteLayoutSpec: Absolute Container
-Within `ASStaticLayoutSpec` you can specify exact locations (x/y coordinates) of its layoutable children by setting the `layoutPosition` property.
+Within `ASAbsoluteLayoutSpec` you can specify exact locations (x/y coordinates) of its layoutable children by setting the `layoutPosition` property.
 Absolute layouts are less flexible and harder to maintain than other types of layouts without absolute positioning.

 <div class = "highlight-group">
 <span class="language-toggle"><a data-lang="swift" class="swiftButton">Swift</a><a data-lang="objective-c" class = "active objcButton">Objective-C</a></span>